-There are five key areas for healthy housing and accessibility is one of them.The WHO latest guidelines on housing and health takes into consideration ageing populations and people with functional impairments.
+There are five key areas for healthy housing and accessibility is one of them.The WHO guidelines on housing and health and accessibility takes into consideration ageing populations and people with functional impairments.
 It recommends an “adequate proportion of housing stock should be accessible.

 In the remarks section it argues that living in an accessible home improves both independence and health outcomes.
 Although the guidelinesargue for a proportion of housing stock it has put the issue on the agenda.
 It shows it is as important as all other factors.
 However, the notion of proportion can lead some agencies to think that means specialised and segregated housing.
 It is worth noting that the lead author of this section is an Australian, Professor Peter Phibbs.